-Episode 63 – Start The Right Business – A Business That Fits Your Personality
+Episode 63 – Start The Right Business – What You Need To Know To Start A Business That Fits Your Personality

 My business mission is: to enable independence through entrepreneurship.

 Meaning, to give people more freedom through helping them live, work and make money their way.

 The best way to make money ‘your way’ is usually to build a business, otherwise, inevitably, someone else is going to have opinions on how things should be done.

 Starting the right business doesn’t mean start any business you might like